Winc.com Wine Review

 Two years ago we moved to a new house in a very active social community.
 We were going to dinner parties at least once a month and my wife would usually bring a small dish and I would bring wine.
 This has been a lot of fun for everyone but I always hated running out to the store to get one or two bottles of wine.
 My new gig keeps me very busy and on the road, so the last thing I want to do run around looking for a good wine.
 So, I decided to join a monthly wine club.

-I don’t remember how I found Winc.com but I ended up enrolling in their monthly delivery subscription.
+I don’t remember how I found Winc.com but I ended up enrolling in their monthly delivery subscription, essentially a Winc Wine Club of the month!
 They have this deal that if you order 3 bottles of wine per month, you get free shipping, so I opted for a 3 bottle per month delivery.
 This works out really well as my wife and I drink about a bottle of wine per month, we take one bottle to share at the dinner parties, and I keep one in reserve.
 Over time, I’ve built up a decent stock of wine that I can use to give away as a gift or keep for the holidays.
 I always joke that wine and champagne is the REAL social security.

 One of the nice things I like about Winc is it’s rating system and pairing guide.
 So far, this has NOT steered me wrong.
 I tend to switch to more white and rose wines in the summer and last year we discoved a fantastic Portoguese white wine from Winc’s monthly recommendations.
 I find the descriptions of the wines to be spot on and over time I’ve built up a list of wines that I know work with my cooking style.